-- The contractor shall certify that adequate supplies are on hand or have been contracted for, to complete the production of the yearbook, by the deadlines specified. - The Yearbook Advisor shall be notified immediately in writing of any delays, including but not limited to any delays caused by strikes/workstoppages, fires, or other disasters. - Delays in meeting deadlines, except for the final deadline, caused by school closure due to snow, fire, or other disaster, shall not be penalized if contractor is notified immediately of such unavoidable delay.
+- The contractor shall certify that adequate supplies are on hand or have been contracted for, to complete the production of the yearbook, by the deadlines specified. - > The Yearbook Advisor shall be notified immediately in writing of delays caused by strikes/work stoppages, fires, or other disasters. - ➤ Delays in meeting deadlines, except for the final deadline, caused by school closure due to snow, fire, or other disaster, shall not be penalized if contractor is notified immediately of such unavoidable delay.
 Schools shall make up such deadline delay day-for-day upon re-opening of school.